ch0ppy35/pyTed/README.md

 A neat gadget, check it out.

 ### Why?
-We want/need a dashboard for mobile, and we didn't want to write an Android app _and_ a iOS app.
+We want/need a dashboard for mobile, and we didn't want to write an Android app _and_ an iOS app.

 ### What it needs to run
 Python3, check requirements.
 You'll need a Postgres endpoint too.